 Psychological Services Bureau (PSB) EXAM:

-- All END Applicants are required to take the PSB EXAM.
+- All END Applicants are required to take the PSB or ACT EXAM.
 The score report must be submitted with your application.
-Please visit the PSB link below for guidelines, study guides, test dates, and how to pay and register for the PSB test.
+See Step 4 for guidelines, study guides, test dates, how to pay and register for the PSB or ACT test.

 If you have satisfied the math and science prerequisites, you are ready to begin the competitive application process.

 NOTE: Currently enrolled LCC students skip to step 2.
 If you are currently not attending LCC and you are applying to a second Health Sciences Program and have already completed step 1, skip to step 2.

 Complete an online Application for Admission.
 Select Pre-Electroneurodiagnostic Technology A10300ET as the major.
 Select 2021 FA as the start term.
 As part of the general admissions process, you must submit an official high school transcript, official transcripts from all other colleges attended, and placement scores if applicable.
 You will also need to set up your LancerLOGIN account so that you can access your Lancer Email.
 Acceptance into a Pre–Health Sciences Program does not guarantee acceptance into the Health Sciences Program.

 Applications are accepted from qualified applicants each year beginning in September.
 Intent to Apply forms will close on January 21, 2022.